 The Sattler Theater, commissioned by John G. Sattler who owned Sattler’s Department Store, opened on the site of the Casino Theatre in 1914.
 1 The 928-seat venue was designed in the Beaux-Arts architectural style by Henry Spann and his brother, William Spann, and completed at the cost of $35,000.

-The Sattler became the Braodway Theatre in 1920.
-1 A Marr and Colton two-manual organ was installed a few years later, and a small stage was installed for vaudeville productions.
-2 A few years later, two brothers, the Basil’s, took over operation and renamed the theater Basil’s Broadway.
+The Sattler became the Broadway Theatre in 1920, 1 and a Marr & Colton two-manual organ and vaudeville stage was installed shortly after.
+2 The Basil brothers took over operations and renamed the theater Basil’s Broadway.
 1 2

-The theater became Muhammad’s Mosque 23 church in the mid-1960’s, receiving acclaim after being visited by Malcolm X and Mohammed Al. 2 It was then owned by God’s Holy Temple from 1976 to 1984 and then leased by Joy Temple Church from 1987 to 1996.
+The Broadway was converted for use as Muhammad’s Mosque 23 church in the mid-1960s, with the project receiving acclaim after being visited by Malcolm X and Mohammed Al. 2 It then became God’s Holy Temple between 1976 and 1984 and Joy Temple Church from 1987 to 1996.
 1 2

-In 2008, Western New York Minority Media Professionals purchased the abandoned theater with the intent to remodel the building into its headquarters and presentation space.
-1 2 The group paid $40,000 to God’s Holy Temple and is seeking $1 million towards the theater’s restoration.
+In 2008, Western New York Minority Media Professionals purchased the abandoned theater for $40,000 with the intent to remodel the complex for its headquarters.
+1 2